·7 min read

 Preparing Input

-Images need preprocessing before inference.
-The PhotosPicker component enables users to select an image, which is resized to match the model’s expected dimensions of 448x448 pixels:
+Images and videos need preprocessing before inference.
+The PhotosPicker component enables users to select an image or video, which the model will automatically resize to its expected dimensions.

 }